morihladko/zsl_examples/time_tracker/README.md

 In this tutorial we will create a small time tracking application  with an API endpoint and an admin interface with help of admin-on-rest.
-We will use SQLAlchemy to define our persisent storage
+We will use [SQLAlchemy](https://www.sqlalchemy.org/) to define our persistent storage.

 ### Installing ZSL